Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables

 \section{The Correspondence Between Linear Forms and Triangulations}

-In this section, we describe the algebro-geometric correspondence between the linear forms in Appendix~A and the triangulations of the 3-dimensional cube in Appendix~B: One can think of the positive quadrant of $\mathbb R^8$ being divided into 74 regions by the 20 hyperplanes associated to the linear forms, where each region corresponds to a unique triangulation of the cube.
-The signs of the forms a-f correspond to the diagonals on the six 2-dimensional squares that make up the surface of the cube and the signs of the forms g-l correspond to flipping the hyperdiagonal of the cube within the six rectangles formed by opposite pairs of edges in the cube (these six rectangles each slice the cube into two triangular prisms), and finally the forms m-t correspond to whether or not the hyperdiagonal is present when passing between the triangulations of Types I and II.
+In this section, we describe the algebro-geometric correspondence between the linear forms in Appendix~A and the triangulations of the 3-dimensional cube in Appendix~B. The positive quadrant of $\mathbb R^8$ is divided into 74 regions by the 20 hyperplanes associated to the linear forms, where each region corresponds to a unique triangulation of the cube.
+The signs of the forms a-f correspond to the face diagonals on the six squares that make up the surface of the cube; the signs of the forms g-l correspond to flipping the interior diagonal of the cube within the six rectangles formed by opposite pairs of edges in the cube (these six rectangles each slice the cube into two triangular prisms); and finally the forms m-t correspond to whether or not the interior diagonal is present when passing between the triangulations of Types I and II.

 \begin{example} Consider the triangulation labeled 3 in Appendix B shown below: \begin{multicols}{2} This triangulation consists of six tetrahedra, namely $\{000,001,010,100\}$, $\{011,001,010,100\}$, $\{011,001,111,100\}$, $\{101,001,111,100\}$, $\{011,010,111,100\}$, and $\{110,010,111,100\}$, where the notation $xyz$ means $(x,y,z)$.
 The sequence of letters $b,d,\ov e, \ov t$ below the cube indicates this triangulation is induced by the contingency tables $F$ satisfying the relations